 what socialism is.
 Frankly, kids could better understand socialism by reading

-Wikipedia: "All socialists share the belief that capitalism unfairly concentrates power and wealth into a small section of society who control capital *,
+Wikipedia: "All socialists share the belief that capitalism

-and creates an unequal society.
+and creates an unequal

 All socialists advocate the creation of an egalitarian society, in which wealth